Posts

 Iranian females report more severe symptoms on the SNOT-22: A cross-sectional population-based study

-/0 Comments/in Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Publication /by HCSAssociation of major dietary patterns with the risk of obesity among the population from the South-West of Iran: findings from Hoveyzeh cohort study
+/0 Comments/in Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications, Hoveizeh Cohort Study Publications /by HCSAssociation of major dietary patterns with the risk of obesity among the population from the South-West of Iran: findings from Hoveyzeh cohort study

 /0 Comments/in /by HCSAssociation Between Smoking and Amnesia in Southwest Iran: A Population-Based Cross-sectional Study